sinch/SinchCallingUIKit/README.md

 or check it out and modify it on GitHub.

 ## How it looks
-Using Sinch, there are only two lines of code needed to make outbound PSTN calls.
+Using Sinch, there are only two lines of code needed to make outbound PSTN calls using our [Voice API](https://www.sinch.com/products/voice-api/).
 If you want to support DATA-DATA with background calling, add one more line of code, which you can find in our [documentation](https://www.sinch.com/docs/ios/user-guide/#calling).
 When you use the framework, it will give your three screens, very similar to the calling screens on iOS 8.

 <table>
 <tr>